erri120/lotus/README.md

 ## In-Game MCM Options

+Once you're finally in-game, have created your character and want to go play Skyrim, you first need to configure the MCM. **Wait until no new messages appear in the top left corner!**

+If you get no more messages, save the game and open the MCM.

 ### 3PCO - 3rd Person Camera Overhaul

 **Melee**:

-Personal preference, I like to keep the camera somewhat close to the character.
-Try different values adn find what feels best to you!
+(Personal preference, I like to keep the camera somewhat close to the character.
+Try different values adn find what feels best to you!)

 *Positive X Offset* - `60`